This document gives an overview of how different types of subscriptions work in Pub/Sub.

 control over how messages are pulled, Pub/Sub uses a low-level and automatically

-generated gRPC library to make pull or streaming pull requests directly.
+generated gRPC library.
+This library makes pull or streaming pull requests directly.
 These requests can be

 synchronous or asynchronous.